mk-fg/python-pulse-control/README.rst

 e.g. Arch Linux) in pulseaudio daemon.conf already scales device-volume with the volume of the "loudest" application, so already does what's suggested above.

-Fractional volume values used in the module get translated to/from pa_volume_t integers for libpulse.
-See ``src/pulse/volume.h`` in pulseaudio sources for all the gory details on the latter.
+Fractional volume values used in the module get translated (in a linear fashion) to/from pa_volume_t integers for libpulse.
+See ``src/pulse/volume.h`` in pulseaudio sources for all the gory details on the latter (e.g. how it relates to sound level in dB).

 Event-handling code, threads